navidrome/website/content/en/docs/Overview/_index.md

 - Scrobbling to **Last.fm**, **ListenBrainz** and **Maloja** (via custom ListenBrainz URL)
 - **Sharing** public links to albums/songs/playlists
 - **Reverse Proxy** authentication[\*](/docs/usage/security/#reverse-proxy-authentication)
+- [Jukebox mode](/docs/usage/jukebox) allows playing music on an audio device attached to the server, and control from a client

 ### Features supported by the Subsonic API